 Getting Around in Rio de Janeiro

 Despite the sprawling and chaotic nature of the city, getting around in Rio de Janeiro is relatively easy.
-There are a number of transport options, including buses, ferries and the metro, which are all part of an integrated transit system.
+There are several transport options, including buses, ferries and the metro, which are all part of an integrated transit system.
 Taxis are also prevalent in the city.

 Public transport in Rio de Janeiro

-Rio has an established metro system, known as the Metro Rio, which offers the easiest way of getting around the city.
+Rio has an established metro system, known as the Metro Rio.
+This is the easiest and safest way of getting around the city.
 The metro is generally safe and clean, although care should be taken if using it at night.
+Like in any other city, it can be crowded during rush hours.
 Tickets can be purchased at a metro station, and there is a rechargeable travel card available for frequent commuters.

 Buses connect most of the city and are an inexpensive and convenient means of getting around.
 Buses are privately operated, so services and costs will vary.
 Buses travel along set routes around the city, usually sticking to the main roads, with the destination displayed on the front of the bus.
 If wanting to board a bus, passengers must wave it down.
 Buses will only stop if there are people wanting to get on.

-Despite their convenience buses are often overcrowded, and robberies and muggings are common.
+Despite their convenience, buses are often overcrowded.
+Robberies and muggings are common.
 Expats should keep an eye on their belongings at all times.
 Travelling on buses at night is not recommended.

 Regular ferry services run between Rio and Niterói on the other side of Guanabara Bay.
 It’s not uncommon for people to live in Niterói and commute to work in Rio by ferry on a daily basis.
 Most ferries operate during the week, with reduced services on weekends.